 Mt.
 Trumbull Scenic Loop Drive

 This is the most popular scenic drive in the monument and usually appropriate for any high clearance four wheel drive vehicle.
+The road between the Trumbull Schoolhouse and Mt.
+Trumbull is usually impassible December - February due to snow, ice, and mud above 5,500 feet elevation.
 It leads from St. George, Utah to Mt.
 Trumbull and Toroweap and ends at Pipe Spring National Monument.

 Twin Point Scenic Grand Canyon Overlook